 Before you travel, it is always important to check what insurances you need.
 At WAW.travel, it is not possible yet to purchase a travel- and cancellation insurance.
 However, we are happy to help you find the right insurances.

-Select: Pie (meaning by foot), depending on how you decide to do the camino
+• Select: “Pie” (meaning ‘by foot’), or the means by which you decide to do the Camino.

 Buen Camino!